Pepper Funeral Home, Germantown

 October 29, 1953

-A 19th century post office was a different operation that what they are today.
-In the early and mid 1800's, it could be a shoe box in somebody's store.
-And the "official location" of that shoebox can and frequently did move with each passing election, because postmasters were political appointments.
+19th century post offices were different operations than they are today.
+In the early and mid 1800's, it could be a shoe box or cabinet in somebody's store.
+And the “official location” of that shoe box can and frequently did move with each passing election, because postmasters were political appointments.
 That's why the USPS lists the Germantown Post Office as sometimes in Bracken, and sometimes in Mason.
 Details here.

 Then there was the escaped slave from Germantown, who was captured in Ohio, but local folks whipped the slave catcher instead.
 They arrested the preacher for watching.
-Story here
+Story here, and a more detailed version here.

 Civil War Skirmish in Germantown, here.